ManageIQ/manageiq-ui-service/docs/developer_setup.md

 - If you have a local copy of Manage IQ Server installed and would like to start it up at the same time you bring up the service ui web server, run
 	- ``` gulp start-manageiq-server ```

 If you would like to override the default port (3000) that ManageIQ runs on you can set an environmental variable ``` export MANAGEIQPORT=4000```.
 If you are running manageiq in a folder other than _../manageiq/_ then you can override this path set in _gulp/config.js_ and update the _manageiqDir_ variable path.
-### Troubleshooting
-- When running ManageIQ with `bundle exec rake evm:start`, it may be necessary to override the REST API host via a PROXY\_HOST environment variable.
-  - `PROXY_HOST=127.0.0.1:3000 gulp serve`

-- `ActiveRecord::ConnectionTimeoutError: could not obtain a connection from the pool within 5.000 seconds; all pooled connections were in use` or `Error: socket hang up` or ` Error: connect ECONNREFUSED` might be caused to by lower than expected connection pool size this is remedied by navigating to `manageiq/config/database.yml` and increasing the `pool: xx` value.
-- For a full list of gulp tasks available to the SUI.
-  - `gulp help`